5 Common Tests During Pregnancy You Must Have

 Why It Matters: While GBS rarely harms the mother, it can cause serious infections in newborns if passed during delivery.
 Screening ensures preventive treatment can be provided at the right time.

 Pro Tip: If you test positive, don’t panic — GBS is common and treatable.
 Just ensure you inform your birthing team so they can take appropriate steps during labour.
+Common Tests during Pregnancy you must have in your initial days.

 Prenatal testing plays a crucial role in promoting a healthy pregnancy.
 Each test — from initial screenings to late-term evaluations — provides valuable information about the mother’s health and the baby’s development.
 While it may seem overwhelming at first, remember that these tests are designed to protect both of you and ensure a smooth, safe delivery.
+Common Tests during Pregnancy you must have in your initial days.

 Regular antenatal check-ups, maintaining a healthy diet, staying active, and keeping open communication with your doctor will help you navigate your pregnancy journey confidently.